Amoghk04/AutiLexia/README.md

 # Geeksforgeekshack
--A Healthcare game for people suffering from Dyslexia and Autism
+- A Healthcare game for people suffering from Dyslexia and Autism